strapi/strapi/docs/3.0.0-beta.x/migration-guide/migration-guide-beta.18-to-beta.19.md

 ## Policies syntax change

+We decided to change the policies naming convention to match with the future naming convetion we will be using throughout the project.

+**Before**

+- Global policy: `global.{policy}`.
+- Plugin policy: `plugins.{pluginName}.{policy}`.

+**After**

+- Global policy: `global::{policy}`.
+- Plugin policy: `plugins::{pluginName}.{policy}`.

+We are also introductin application naming so you can access an api policy easily or reference it absolutely when the context doesn't allow forto find out directly.

+You can now reference a policy located at `./api/{apiName}/config/policies/{policy}` with the following syntax: `{apiName}.{policy}`.

+Although we do not recommend it (error prone), you can still access a local policy with the syntax `{policy}` .
+This syntax will only allow access to a policy declared in the api you are referencing it from. (e.g, polici in `restaurant` api and route in `restaurant` api only).

 ## Rebuilding your administration panel

 Now delete the `.cache` and `build` folders.
 Then run `yarn develop`.